iterorganization/IMAS-Python/docs/source/validation.rst

 IDS validation
 ==============

 The IDSs you fill should be consistent.
-To help you in validating that, imas-python has a :py:meth:`~imas.ids_toplevel.IDSToplevel.validate` method that executes the following checks.
+To help you in validating that, IMAS-Python has a :py:meth:`~imas.ids_toplevel.IDSToplevel.validate` method that executes the following checks.